MiroslavRepka/Fencer/README.md

 # Fencer
-Fencer is discord bot that was created as an inside joke for a server that I am in
+Fencer is discord bot that was created as an inside joke for a server that I am a part of